Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 Ketel Marte At The Plate

-- Marte has an OPS of .834, fueled by an OBP of .354 to go with a slugging percentage of .480.
-All three of those stats are tops among Arizona hitters this season.
+- Marte leads Arizona with an OBP of .354, plus a team-best slugging percentage of .476.

-- Among qualified batters in MLB, he ranks 32nd in batting average, 32nd in on-base percentage, and 33rd in slugging.
+- He ranks 36th in batting average, 30th in on base percentage, and 34th in slugging among the qualified hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.